Our Board

 Marta was a senior civil servant and has many years of experience in the financial sector including as Chief Executive of the Pensions Advisory Service.
 She was made an Officer of the British Empire in 2006 for services to social housing.

-Lesley Seary CBE, Chair of People and Culture Committee and Chair of Remuneration and Terms of Service Committee
+Sue Lees, Chair of Audit and Risk Assurance Committee and Chair of Finance, Investment and Performance Committee

 Sue was appointed in August 2019.
 She was previously a Non-Executive Advisor for our Trust, having been appointed to that role in October 2017.